university-of-york/uoy-app-course-search/README.md

 `package.json` and above the code window it will prompt you to `Use code style based on prettier for this project?` which you can accept.

+#### Linting

+This project uses [XO](https://github.com/xojs/xo) to check code style.
+XO is based on [ESLint](https://eslint.org/).
+Overrides to default linting rules are agreed by the team and configured in `.xo-config.json` in the root folder.
+You can use `npm run lint` to check whether the code conforms to the linting rules.

 ### Useful commands

 **npm run dev**